 This throws the Step Sding connection right out the window, while also confirming that the connections established by Travis Strikes Again in 2019 were indeed a retcon.
 (That is to say, that No More Heroes was originally developed as a stand-alone game, and later connected to the greater KTP mythos through TSA.)

 With that in mind, the appearence of the Emir Parkreiner lookalike, was probably just meant to be a tongue-in-cheek parody, kept vague to avoid any copyright issues with Capcom.

 More importantly, the intro video for Travis Strikes Again also stars Dan Smith and has references to Christopher Mills and Curtis Blackburn from Killer7.

 Despite common belief, this does not indicate that Travis Strikes Again is a sneak sequel to Killer7.
-As it once again contradicts the Killer7 timeline of events, and Christopher Mills is shown as being alive in 2017.
-While the death of Curtis Blackburn is mentioned as having happened relatively recently.
+As it once again contradicts the worldbuilding of Killer7, and Christopher Mills is shown as being alive in 2017.
+While the death of Curtis Blackburn seems to have happened relatively recently.

 This intro is actually a direct sequel to the Killer is Dead short story, which starred Dan Smith, Curtis Blackburn, Christopher Mills and Shigeki Birkin aka Badman (The other character in the intro.)

 Even though the original Killer is Dead short story was meant to take place in the 70s, I am quite sure (though I may be mistaken) that no dates were ever mentioned within the text itself; making it easy for it to be retrofitted as a prequel for TSA.

 Most recently, a Garcian Smith / Emir Parkreiner lookalike also had a cameo in the Red, Blue and Green comic (the original short story did not elaborate on the identity of the mysterious figure), and a character resembling Young Harman Smith appeared in a No More Heroes III screencap.